Female Hair Loss and Female Pattern Baldness: Causes and Treatments

 What causes female pattern baldness?

-Each hair strand resides in a microscopic cavity in the skin known as a follicle.
+Hair loss is, by and large, a natural part of the ageing process.
+Each strand of hair grows from a microscopic cavity in the skin known as a follicle.
 Typically, baldness occurs as these follicles gradually shrink over time, leading to the production of shorter, finer hair.
-Eventually, the follicles cease to produce new hair, even though they remain alive, suggesting the potential for regrowth.
+Eventually, the follicles cease to produce new hair, even though they remain alive.
+This means there could be the potential for regrowth.

-• Fluctuations in androgen hormone levels, which can promote masculine traits
+- Fluctuations in androgen hormone levels, which can promote masculine secondary sex traits

 Stages of female pattern baldness